NSS-SE-Jumpstart/curriculum/sessions/session5/classroom/exercise_dice.md

 ## Phase Four

-The `dice_roll` variable is for storing the human player's roll.
+The `die_roll` variable is for storing the human player's roll.
 Make that intention more clear by renaming it to `human_roll`.

 Now that you have a `human_roll`, It's time for a `computer_roll`.
 Write code to roll a second twenty-sided die and save the value of the roll into a variable called `computer_roll`.
 Print the result of the computer roll along side the human roll.